The Amazon Europe Marketplace is at the forefront of Amazon’s growth. Countries such as Germany and the UK making up 17% of its foreign market.

 The competition for selling on the European market is low compared to the US market.
-Therefore, the cost for launching a product is significantly lower than in the US market.
+Therefore, the cost of launching a product is significantly lower than in the US market.

 You can feel confident establishing a base in Amazon Europe because of Amazon’s commitment to the area.

-Amazon has already invested €15 billion in the European Union since 2010, and has shown no signs of slowing down.
+Amazon has already invested €15 billion in the European Union since 2010 and has shown no signs of slowing down.
 A look at the number of customers they have shows that their efforts are paying off.
-Over 93 million users currently shop on the EU marketplace, making it a great location to start selling your products.
+Over 93 million users currently shop in the EU marketplace, making it a great location to start selling your products.

-The US marketplace is saturated with high volume common goods and services.
+The US marketplace is saturated with high volume of common goods and services.

 However, these products aren’t always available in the EU market.
 If you’ve noticed your business is dropping off, this may be the perfect location to try.

 With a solid strategy, products that are losing their edge in your current market will have a fresh new audience.
 Ready to give Amazon Europe a try?

 Before you can sell on the EU market, you have to register for the VAT.
 (Value Added Tax)